gawati/gawati-docs/docs/source/development/dev-env-vm.rst

 ********************

 The installation has been prepared for you in the form of `scripts to download`_ and run.
+After the script based installation completes, you may skip some steps below and continue at `Configure Visual Studio Code`_ .
-Below are the individual steps described for reference and troubleshooting.
+The individual steps described below are for reference and troubleshooting.

 Chocolatey installation system